Hxsan/Lemming/README.md

 ## Deployed version of the application
-The deployed version of the application can be found at http://teamlemming.pythonanywhere.com
+The deployed version of the application can be found at http://teamlemming.pythonanywhere.com The admin interface of the application can be found at http://teamlemming.pythonanywhere.com/admin

 ## Installation instructions
 To install the software and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project: